venkywarriors/Generic-functions-Selenium-java/TestNG.md

 | `@Parameters`   | ✘         | ✔          | Provides parameters for test methods. |

 ### :dart:TestNG Parallel Execution: <br>
+There are different ways to achieve parallel execution in TestNG, such as parallel execution of methods, classes, or suites.
 The TestNG has a default value of thread = 5 for parallel testing.
 To run them parallelly, head over to the testng.xml file, and write the following code:
 ```
 <!DOCTYPE suite SYSTEM "https://testng.org/testng-1.0.dtd" >
 <suite name = "Parallel Testing Suite">